rdf-pipeline/framework/trunk/ReadMe.txt

 		...

-It may also be useful to be able to parameterize entire portions of a query, rather than just a graph or URI.
+It may also be useful to be able to parameterize entire portions of a query, rather than just a graph or URI, but that may be a Pandora's box.

 4. Use relative URIs?